-The following discussion relates to the compensation of René Russo, Pharm.D., our president and chief executive officer, Martin Huber, M.D., our president of R&D and chief medical officer, and Salvatore Giovine, our chief financial officer, for the years ended December 31, 2021 and 2020.
+The following discussion relates to the compensation for the years ended December 31, 2022 and 2021 for each of René Russo, Pharm.D., our chief executive officer, Martin Huber, M.D., our president and head of R&D, and Salvatore Giovine, our former chief financial officer who served until his resignation in August 2022.
 Drs.
 Russo and Huber and Mr. Giovine are collectively referred to as our named executive officers.
 This section also provides qualitative information regarding the manner and context in which compensation is awarded to and earned by our executive officers and is intended to place in perspective the data presented in the tables and narrative that follow.